zkoss-demo/bootstrap-helper/README.md

 ## Default (Grid + Utilities)

-By default, the helper includes both `bootstrap-grid.min.css` and `bootstrap-utilities.min.css`.
+By default, the helper includes:
+* `bootstrap-grid.min.css`
+* `bootstrap-utilities.min.css`

 You don't need to specify anything in `zk.xml` for this default behavior.

 ## Custom CSS Selection